 Training will be arranged in consultation with the School Business Manager and may draw on a range of institutions and providers.

-In Term 1 of the academic year 2022-2023, a further two staff, one in Key Stage 1 and the other in Key Stage 2, received training on ASC, delivered by SHINE.
-Holy Trinity has two established ELSAs, who attend the regular supervision meetings, and who operate in a fully resourced designated space for ELSA sessions to take place.
+Holy Trinity has an established ELSA, who attends the regular supervision meetings, and who operates in a fully resourced designated space for ELSA sessions to take place.